Why Trust OMD?

 3. Connect with favorites

 Louisiana is home to several respected universities with robust online master’s offerings.
-Below, we highlight three accredited schools known for quality online graduate programs:
+Below, we highlight three accredited schools known for delivering high-quality online graduate programs.
+Each overview includes a snapshot of the online learning experience and one featured master’s program.

 Louisiana State University (LSU)

-Louisiana State University, the state’s flagship public university, has a powerful online presence through LSU Online.
-This platform offers over 100 online programs across its campuses, including master’s degrees in business, engineering, education, and other high-growth fields.
+Louisiana State University, the state’s flagship public university, offers an extensive catalog of online programs through LSU Online.
+With more than 100 online degrees available across its campuses, LSU delivers graduate programs in business, engineering, education, and other high-growth fields.

-LSU’s online graduate programs maintain the same high academic standards as on-campus, backed by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-As a student in one of these programs, you’ll benefit from LSU’s large alumni network and career services, which can help you gain professional connections worldwide.
-With multiple start dates and accelerated seven-week courses, LSU Online caters to working adults seeking a flexible yet rigorous graduate education.
+LSU’s online master’s programs maintain the same academic standards as on-campus offerings and are regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Students benefit from LSU’s large alumni network, career services, and global reputation.
+Multiple start dates and accelerated seven-week terms make these programs especially appealing to working professionals.

 Featured Program: Online Flores Master of Business Administration(MBA)